Project Dinos II: Redshift evolution of dark and luminous matter density profiles in strong-lensing elliptical galaxies across $0.1 < z < 0.9$: Lens sample and data

 \section{Lens sample and data}

-Our full sample in this paper consists of 58 elliptical galaxy lenses.
-Of these, 33 are from the SLACS sample and 25 from the SL2S sample.
-They span a lens redshift range of $0.090 \leq z_{\rm l} \leq 0.884$, with a mean redshift of 0.347 and a median redshift of 0.277.
-We use the lens models and lens galaxies' light profiles of all 33 SLACS and four SL2S systems from Dinos-I, modelled using archival \textit{HST} imaging.
+Our full sample in this paper consists of 56 elliptical galaxy lenses.
+Of these, 33 are from the SLACS sample and 23 from the SL2S sample, spanning a lens redshift range of $0.090 \leq z_{\rm l} \leq 0.884$, with a mean redshift of 0.353 and a median redshift of 0.277.
+We use the lens models and lens galaxies’ light profiles of all 33 SLACS and two SL2S systems from Dinos-I \txr{(excluding systems without reliable lens and source redshifts)}, modelled using archival \textit{HST} imaging.

-We model the remaining 21 SL2S lenses from our full sample, using newly observed, high-resolution \textit{HST} imaging in the F475X filer obtained through the program \textit{HST}-GO-17130 (PI: Treu), nine of which were previously unobserved by \textit{HST}.
-Although archival \textit{HST} images exist for many of these systems, they have significantly shorter exposure times, making their constraining power comparatively weak for lens modelling and studying the lensing galaxy structure (Dinos-I).
-The new images presented in the paper were taken by the Wide Field Camera 3 (WFC3) for at least 2366 seconds per system, from 2023 January 9 to 2024 April 14.
+We model the remaining 21 SL2S lenses from our full sample, using newly observed, high-resolution \textit{HST} imaging in the F475X filer obtained through the program HST-GO-17130 (PI: Treu), nine of which were previously unobserved by \textit{HST}.
+Although archival \textit{HST} images exist for many of these systems, they have significantly shorter exposure times, making them comparatively less powerful for constraining lens models and studying lens galaxy structures (Dinos-I).
+The new images presented in the paper were obtained using the Wide Field Camera 3 (WFC3), with at least 2366 seconds of exposure per system from 2023 January 9 to 2024 April 14.
 The wide and blue F475X filter was selected to observe the lensed blue arcs at a high $S/N$, while minimizing contamination by the redder lens galaxy's light.
 A comparison between the F475X observations and previously observed \textit{HST} or Canada--France--Hawaii Telescope (CFHT) imaging is presented in Figures~\ref{fig:sl2s_comparision0}, \ref{fig:sl2s_comparision1}, and \ref{fig:sl2s_comparision2}.
 These 21 SL2S systems uniformly sample lens redshifts $0.3 < z_{\rm l} < 0.9$.
 These 21 systems were selected out of the full SL2S sample of 35 lenses because of the availability of redshifts for both the lensing and source galaxies and the velocity dispersions of the lens galaxies \citep{sonnenfeld2013, sonnenfeld2015}.
-In this paper, we present lens models using these new and deeper observations for the 21 SL2S lenses, which supersede in quality those previously published (\citealp{sonnenfeld2013}; \citealp{sonnenfeld2015}; Dinos-I).
+In this paper, we present lens models using these new and deeper observations for the 21 SL2S lenses, which are of higher quality than those previously published (\citealp{sonnenfeld2013, sonnenfeld2015}; Dinos-I).